AnghelLeonard/Hibernate-SpringBoot/README.md

 74. **[How To Optimize Batch Inserts of Parent-Child Relationships and Cascade Persist](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootBatchInsertOrder)**

 **Description:** Let's suppose that we have a one-to-many relationship between `Tournament` and `TennisPlayer` entities.
 When we save a tournament, we save its players as well thanks to cascading.
 We want to create a bunch of tournaments with players and save them in the database (e.g., a MySQL database) using the batch technique.
-By default, this will result in batching the players per tournament.
+By default, this will result in batching each tournament and the players per tournament.
 In order to batch tournaments and players, we need to order inserts as in this application.

 **Key points:**\
      - beside all setting specific to batching inserts in MySQL, we need to set up in application.properties the following property: `spring.jpa.properties.hibernate.order_inserts=true`